 The good news is, most — between 90-95% — personal injury cases settle with a one-time payment long before reaching trial.
 However, a small percentage requires more complex legal proceedings that end inside the courtroom.
 No matter which type of case you have our personal injury lawyers in Charlotte will outline a customized legal strategy that puts your best interests first — inside and outside the courtroom.

-Contact Our Accomplished Personal Injury Attorneys in Charlotte, North Carolina Today
+Contact Our Accomplished Personal Injury Lawyers in Charlotte, North Carolina Today

 At Dewey, Ramsay & Hunt, P.A., our leading personal injury lawyers in Charlotte represent injured clients throughout North Carolina to help them get their lives back on track after an injury or personal loss has disrupted their quality of life.